ramonsuarez/ramonsuarez.github.io/content/post/webmission-the-belgians-are-coming.md

 >
 > We are a group of entrepreneurs, bloggers, journalists, developers and Tech enthusiasts from the three regions of Belgium that have voluntarily joined forces to promote the many good ideas and projects that are brewing in the country.
 >
-> We gather and promote the Webmissions from the [Beta Group](http://www.betagroup.be/) as a starting point to reach the whole of the Belgian Web &amp; Tech industry.
+> We gather and promote the Webmissions from the [Beta Group](http://www.betagroup.be/) as a starting point to reach the whole of the Belgian Web & Tech industry.
 >
 > The Beta Group is the more important Web entrepreneurship networking event in Belgium.
 It gathers more than 300 people every month for the presentation of Startups and has over 2200 members.
 >